marinoska/lazzy-apply/docs/QUICK_START_DEPLOYMENT.md

 ## Done! 🎉

-Both environments are now live from the same `main` branch:
+Dev is now live from the `main` branch pushes.
+Production still needs a manual trigger when you're ready:

 **Production:**
 - **API**: `https://lazy-job-api.onrender.com`